 Among its duties, this Committee is charged with addressing all issues related to corporate governance.
 It assists the Board of Directors in assessing the performance of the Board and of its Chairman; acting jointly with the Chairman of the Board, it assists in assessing the performances of the Chief Executive Officer and Chief Operating Officers.
 It proposes recommendations for the post of Chairman of the Board for consideration by the Board of Directors.
-Acting jointly with the Chairman of the Board, the Committee also proposes recommendations for the post of Chief Executive Officer for consideration by the Board of Directors, and acting on the recommendation of the Chief Executive Officer, it proposes candidates for Chief Operating Officer.
+Acting jointly with the Chairman of the Board of Directors, and acting on the recommendation of the Chief Executive Officer, it proposes candidates for Chief Operating Officer.
+Acting jointly with the Chairman of the Board of Directors, and acting on the recommendation of the Chief Executive Officer, it proposes candidates for Chief Operating Officer.
 Acting jointly with the Chairman of the Board, the Committee advises the Board on resolutions to be submitted to the shareholders concerning the election of directors and non-voting directors.
 It makes recommendations to the Board on the appointment of Committee chairpersons when their terms of office are up for renewal.
 It also evaluates the independence of directors and makes its findings known to the Board.
 The Committee's current members are Claude Bébéar (Chairman), Laurence Parisot and Daniela Weber-Rey.